kledagashi/BookCipher_DataSecurity/README.md

 # DataSecurityProject

-This project includes implementation of a book cipher which uses a text document as a book.
+This project includes the implementation of a book cipher which uses a text document as a book.

 A university team project made by 4 students.